Skip to Content

 FAQ about Rock Tumbling Grits

-Can I reuse grit from a tumbler?
+Can I reuse grit from a Tumbler?

 Find out more about reusing grit in this article.

-Can I make my own grit?
+Can I make my grit?

-The common myth that sand or river silt might replace silicon carbide is just a myth.
-These common materials round up quickly during the tumbling process and become inefficient.
+Rock tumbler grit cannot be homemade unless you have access to the compounds required for silicon carbide.
+The notion that sand or river silt can replace silicon carbide is a myth, as these materials quickly wear down during tumbling and become inefficient.

 Can you tumble rocks without grit?